Evolved neuromorphic radar-based altitude controller for an autonomous open-source blimp: Introduction

-Among the main advantages of SNNs for aerial robotic applications, we can highlight that they enable computing with highly parallel architectures and provide low-power and energy efficiency traits \cite{loihi,ubrain}.
-Additionally, they are universal value function approximators \cite{Foderaro2010b}, which theoretically makes them suitable for addressing complex control tasks.
+The biological intelligence of living beings has long attracted us to explore their innate ability to learn complex tasks.
+For instance, despite their limitations in terms of cognitive capabilities and energy resources, flying insects can outperform some of the most advanced aerial robots nowadays on navigating autonomously through complex environments with fast and agile maneuvers.
+In recent years, this inspiration has led to the development of controllers for unmanned aerial vehicles (UAVs) that mimic the structural and functional principles of the brain~\cite{Jiang2017}.
+Artificial neural networks (ANNs)~\cite{Abiodun2018} have proven successful for controlling different flying robots such as a hexacopter~\cite{Kusumoputro2016}, a helicopter~\cite{Suprijono2017}, or a quadrotor~\cite{Ary2017}.
+However, when it comes to light-weight micro air vehicles (MAVs), conventional ANNs present several disadvantages regarding energy consumption and response latency~\cite{Yousefzadeh2019}.
+Spiking neural networks (SNNs), are a promising research direction in this regard.
+By processing information using just a small population of spikes with a precise relative timing, they allow for a more efficient learning and control~\cite{Maass1997, Lee2016}.
+Among the main advantages of SNNs for aerial robotic applications, we can highlight that they enable computing with highly parallel architectures and provide low-power and energy-efficiency traits~\cite{loihi,ubrain}.
+Additionally, they are universal value function approximators~\cite{Foderaro2010b}, which theoretically makes them suitable for addressing complex control tasks.
 However, they have not yet become a common method for designing controllers.
-This is mainly due to the discrete spiking nature of SNNs, which prevents the use of gradient-based optimization algorithms, such as the widely used back-propagation strategy for conventional ANNs.
-This makes the training process challenging.
-To tackle these issues, in this paper we present a SNN-based altitude controller for a low-cost micro airship with an open-source design, equipped with an airborne radar (Figure \ref{fig:front_figure}).
-The choice of the problem of tracking an altitude command is motivated by its relevance in key MAV applications such as autonomous package delivery \cite{Mathew2015, Arbanas2016}, or landing \cite{Croon2013, Borowczyk2017}, among others.
-On the other hand, the selection of a lighter-than-air craft as a test platform instead of a rotorcraft, is driven by the complementary advantages it poses, such as extended flight times, excellent ease of assembly, low acoustic footprint, low power consumption, and a simpler design \cite{Li2011}.
+This is mainly due to the discrete spiking nature of SNNs, which makes the use of gradient-based optimization algorithms, such as the well-known back-propagation strategy for conventional ANNs, more challenging.
+To tackle these issues, in this paper we present an SNN-based altitude controller for a low-cost micro airship with an open-source design, equipped with an airborne radar (Fig.~\ref{fig:front_figure}).
+The choice of the problem of tracking an altitude command is motivated by its relevance in key MAV applications such as autonomous package delivery~\cite{Mathew2015, Arbanas2016}, or landing~\cite{Croon2013, Borowczyk2017}, among others.
+On the other hand, the selection of a lighter-than-air craft as a test platform instead of a rotorcraft, is driven by the complementary advantages it poses, such as extended flight times, excellent ease of assembly, low acoustic footprint, low power consumption, and a simpler design~\cite{Li2011}.
 By incorporating an airborne radar, the sensory feedback required for the control loop is robust to variant illumination and visibility conditions, while keeping the payload and computational requirements within reasonable limits.